 Spring weather can either bring loads of rain or be the start to a dry summer.
 After an unusually dry summer years ago, I decided to never complain about rainy weather.
 It was miserable.
 My garden and flower pots looked pitiful and I felt guilty when I watered them.
 Yep, I’m grateful now for wet weather that shores up the water tables that help us get through the dry seasons.

-But unfortunately many parts of the country aren’t so lucky.
-According to the National Drought Mitigation Center and CNN, nearly 12% of the United States experienced exceptional drought conditions in July and another 40% of the U.S. experienced abnormal drought conditions.
+According to the National Drought Mitigation Center and CNN, nearly 12% of the United States experienced exceptional drought conditions in July 2011 and another 40% of the U.S. experienced abnormal drought conditions.

 7 Ways to Conserve Water and Save Money

-Several years ago, rain barrels weren’t quite so poplular, but many stores now carry them.
-Store-bought rain barrels can set you back between $100-$200, so it will take time until a store bought version pays for itself from the water saved.
+Several years ago, rain barrels weren’t quite so popular, but many stores now carry them.
+Store-bought rain barrels can set you back between $100-$200, so it will take time until a store-bought version pays for itself from the water saved.
 But, if you are a do-it-yourselfer, this could be a great project to try.
 A quick Google or Pinterest search will help you find some ideas.

 I use the rain barrel to water my vegetable garden, the landscape, and my containers.
 At times the rain will get scarce in July and my barrel will dry up.
 Thankfully, it fills up again rather quickly even after a small rain.
 There are times during a rainy spring that I wish I had room for a second barrel.